HarvardHack/BIOCONDUCTOR/README.md

 hgu133a.db

 QUESTION 1.3.4
- In an eSet object with the e in the assayData accessible with exprs() and tissue as one of the columns in the phenoData
+"In an eSet object with the e in the assayData accessible with exprs() and tissue as one of the columns in the phenoData"

 Q 1.4.1
 The number of copies of RNA depends on how much the gene is being transcribed.
 “Housekeeping genes” such as those used to make ribosomal or transfer RNA are transcribed at a high rate, while others, such as mRNA for some transcription factors, are transcribed less frequently.
 Some genes are not transcribed at all in certain cell types.